-Starting ten days before Election Day, five voter service centers will be open from 8am to 5pm, Monday through Friday, 9am to 5pm Saturday and Sunday, and on Election Day, from 7am to 8pm.
-An additional 18 voter service centers will open starting at three days before Election Day.
-See page 49 in Appendices for the 11-Day and 4-Day Locations Table at the time of publishing.
-The San Diego County Registrar of Voters will publish a list of vote centers on the Election Information page at votescount.us.
+8am to 5pm Monday, and

+7am to 8pm, Election Day.

+See page 48 in Appendices for the 11-Day and 4-Day Locations Table at the time of publishing.
+The Santa Cruz County Clerk/Elections office will publish a list of vote centers on the Election Information page at votescount.us.